WHY BIMS SPINE DEPARTMENT?

 Spinal Stenosis affects the lumbar (lower), thoracic (middle), and cervical (upper) regions of the spine.
 The room in your spine for the nerves is naturally enough but it narrows with degeneration or disease.
 This ‘traps’ the nerves as they move through, leave, or return from to spinal column.

-Disc prolapse When you walk around and hold stuff, you have discs in each of your spinal bones that serve as shock absorbers.
+as shock absorbers.
 They allow the back and neck to shift and be more flexible.
 Around the same time, something that moves or is flexible will display signs of wear and tear.
 It may be a gradual or a rapid method of giving away.
 It usually occurs as you get older or as a result of lifting heavy objects or doing some unusual sudden strain-movement or shake.

 Instability occurs when the vertebral body fails structurally, causing mechanical back pain or nerve compression.
 As a result, the loss of the stable structure and function of the spinal column (bone disc joints) can affect the nerves directly.